ryttuo/angular-material-base/README.md

 ## Angular Material UX Template

-This project already has angular material design components [Angular Material](https://github.com/angular/material2) version 6.2.1 with 3 differents components:
+This project already has angular material design components [Angular Material](https://github.com/angular/material2) version 6.2.1 with several components

-1. App component, use a navbar base component to get content and footer data
-    * this component use a material mat-sidenav-container
-2. Content component
-    * this component use a material mat-grid-list and mat-table
-3. Footer component
-    * <footer> tag with angular material primary color fo the current theme
+Just import MaterialModule for each lazy module and you could use a lot of angular material components, if you need add a new one just put into this Module also.

 ## Prefix (amb-)